jchatel/quickmail-next-docs/analytics-and-reporting/sharing-analytics-to-clients-client-portal.md

 - **Is there a limit with creating views?** - Nope

 - **Is there a way to share stats per campaign?** - This is not yet available

+- **Is there a way to download or export stats per campaign?** There's no option yet to export stats; however, it's possible to export leads from a campaign.
+The exported report is sent via email and contains the leads' activities in the campaign, which you can use to gather and generate stats outside QuickMail.

+To do this, go to the campaign → Select all leads (You can use filters to narrow doan the list) → Export